Project 5

 UART

-Embedded within the Arduino Nano is a device called the Universal Asynchronous Receiver-Transmitter (UART).
+Embedded within the ESP32 is a device called the Universal Asynchronous Receiver-Transmitter (UART).
 It may communicate with another UART by transmitting or receiving messages known as packets.
 This is done in serial, meaning packets are sent one bit of data at a time.
 UARTs also communicate asynchronously, so there is no clock to time when packets are transmitted or received.

-Serial Communication with Arduino
+Serial Communication with ESP32

 The data within each packet sent with UART is one byte in size, meaning if the data contained an int, its value could only be in the range -128 to 127 (signed) or 0 to 255 (unsigned).
 We’ll see how this comes into play later.